Virupakshappa/micros/README.md

-# .NET Microservices for E-Commerce
+# .NET Microservices for One-Piece Manga Store

 This project is a comprehensive e-commerce platform comprising multiple microservices that handle different aspects of the application.
 It features role-based authentication, a manga cart, and content management capabilities, aimed at providing a robust system for both administrators and customers.